 The original target for gold production at MRDM in 2015 was 95,000 to 105,000 ounces at a cost of US\$902 per ounce.
-However, a limited water supply due primarily to abnormally low rainfall, will prevent these targets from being met.
+However, a limited water supply due primarily to abnormally low rainfall, prevented these targets from being met.
+The lack of availability of water, which is required for the operations at RDM, caused a temporary reduction in the levels of mining and processing activities at RDM in 2015, and we were only been able to achieve minimal production levels.